muratk5n/thirdwave/en/README.md

 [face palm]

-Geoffrey Hinton, the ‘Godfather of AI [as in neural nets]’: “My view
+Geoffrey Hinton, the ‘Godfather of AI [just neural nets actually]’:
-is: throw it all away and start again.”
+“My view is: throw it all away and start again.”

 ---